You are welcome here!

 There are opportunities to volunteer and make a difference in the local community by providing practical support and phone contact for those who are isolated.

 To keep up to date with all that is happening in the life of our church, contact our church office and subscribe to our mailing list.

-The Church Office is not currently open.
-If you need to contact us in relation to any pastoral, or other matter, please do so through the 'Get in Touch' page.
+If you need to contact us in relation to any pastoral, or other matter, please contact us through our church office on 01628 784053, email us on [email protected], or through the 'Get in Touch' page.